 Artist Statement for Beatriz Olson

-The Havana, Cuba 2017 series documents the devastating decay of a once beautiful city, the resilience and resourcefulness of its people, and the farce of communist rhetoric and resulting moral damage.
+The Havana, Cuba 2017 mixed media series documents the devastating decay of a once beautiful city, the resilience and resourcefulness of its people, and the farce of communist rhetoric and resulting moral damage.

 The 2018 works are a meditation on the Mother-Child Bond and The Immigrant's Journey.
 These works were also performed as a Pecha Kucha at The District in New Haven, CT.
 A book is available on this.

 My 2019 works aim to effectively teach how we and our cells can stay younger as we age.
 This art was shared as a Pecha Kucha performance at the Long Wharf Theater.
 A book is available on this.

 2020 works are responses to the Covid 19 Pandemic and exposed inequities, emotions I had, and of the scenes and people that moved me.